lonorox/DataScrapingMidterm/README.md

 	3. To adjust the number of pages to scrape, change the value of: pages_to_Scrap = 5

+This project scrapes author and quote data from https://quotes.toscrape.com.

 **Data Folder Structure**

 data/raw/ -
 Contains the initially parsed data: